readyxrm/dataversecountryoptionset/README.md

-# dataversecountryoptionset
+# Dataverse country optionset
-Unmanaged solution with a country global optionset field
+Unmanaged solution with a country global optionset field with all countries.